warrenwrate/sample_data_collect/readme.md

 # Token Game Data
 ## Overview
 ### Purpose:
-The purpose of this project is to build a data warehouse to store the player and game related information for the popular 98point6 token (Drop Token).
+The purpose of this project is to build a data warehouse to store the player and game related information for the popular 98point6 token game (Drop Token).
-The tables and views buit should give an analyst an intuitive way to pull and anyalyse the data being stored.
+The tables and views built should give an analyst an intuitive way to pull and anyalyse the data being stored.

 ### Technologies Used
 1. Python 3.6